VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_struct_vector3.en.md

 ### lerpVector3(Vector3 from, Vector3 to, float t)
 `Vector3 lerpVector3(Vector3 from, Vector3 to, float t)`

-global function.
+A global function.
 Returns a linear interpolated Vector3 result between `from` and `to` by time t.

 ## Constructor